BL-CZY/limine_dvida_os/README.md

 <h1>Dvida OS</h1>

-This is a simple operating system that I am developing based on the osdev wiki
+Hi, This is a simple operating system that I am developing based on the osdev wiki

 <h1>Build</h1>